stovedoctor/node-red/README.md

 flow to check phone every 30 minutes and anounce my phone is below a set battery level.

 Alexa actionable notification flow.

+TV time flow automaticly turn down lights when RoKU player is playing and at set times and days.